drsaunders/MyChillNews/README.md

 The codebase consists of two parts:

 * `model` This code relates to "behind the scenes" operations: downloading Facebook data, training the model, and updating the database with today's headlines and their predicted stress impacts.
 * `app` This is a Flask application, using Bootstrap, which accesses the database to render the MyChillNews app.
 It is normally running on an EC2 instance, the server being gunicorn managed by supervisord.
+Most of the logic is contained in `app/frontpage/views.py`.